Blind Sucker Rivermouth

 Summary:

-The Blind Sucker meets Lake Superior with some of the broadest variety of rock in the entirety of Lake Superior’s shores.
-There were numerous rocks I pulled out of this location that were unlike anything else I’d found in the past.
+The Blind Sucker River meets Lake Superior with some of the broadest variety of rock in the entirety of Lake Superior’s shores.
+There were numerous rocks I pulled out of this location that were unlike anything else I’d found along the UP’s shores.

 In order to access this spot, continued past Muskellonge Lake down the gravel road.
 The roads were nice and I found a pull-off where the gravel road harshly transitioned to a sandy mix.
 It was a little two-track road that my AWD truck handled easily on regular road tires.
-I would recommend a small SUV so you have at least a little ground clearance in the sandier parts, though.
+If you venture into one of the sandy pull-offs, having a 4x4 drivetrain and at least a little ground clearance will help you from becoming stuck.
+There isn’t much cell service anywhere up here and you can easily get a car stuck.

 3 Helpful Tools